Uber Report Shows Almost 6,000 Sexual Assault Reports Since 2017

-Uber has a serious problem with abuse — and it's one that affects both drivers and passengers.
+Uber has a history of abuse — and it's one that affects both drivers and passengers.
 After years of sexual assault cases, lawsuits, and one-off warning, the company released a report that details the exact scale of this problem.

-In new data released on Thursday, Uber reported a staggering 5,981 sexual assault cases from 2017-2018.
+In the Uber Safety report released on Thursday, the company reported 5,981 sexual assault cases from 2017-2018.
 In 2018 alone, there were 3,045 reported cases of sexual assault.
 The most frequent reports involved unwanted touching and 235 cases of rape.
 That amounts to about four rapes a week, as pointed out by NPR.
+While data suggests that 99.9% of rides do not incur any safety issues, and the production of this report is a step toward more safety and transparency, according to Uber, who is calling attention to the problem.

 Advertisement